-Doctor Who Mocked Perry in Texts Pleads Guilty
+Doctor Who Mocked Perry in Texts Sentenced

 By Newser Editors and Wire Services